 - Met someone new last week

-- · Was glad to be back in school
+- Was glad to be back in school

 - · Learned something new last week

-- Is a fifth grader
+- Is a fourth grader

 Tell students this greeting is like the activity you did last week, Step Into the Circle.
 You will name categories that may describe the students.
-If the category describes them, they will stand up in their screen and say "Good morning" to others who are standing.
+If the category describes them, they should stand up in their screen and greet others by unmuting and saying "Good morning."
 Begin by naming categories that help reflect the first week of school, and end with one that will ensure everyone is included.
 For example: